edap/breaking-two-things-at-once/06-algopaper/README.md

 You can draw also the history of your 300 position.
 See `drawHistory` and `addToHistory`.
 The history of your pen is just an `ofPolyline`, we already did something [similar](edap/breaking-two-things-at-once/tree/master/03-lines).

 - Iteration n.3
-You can also use sin and cos of ofTimeGetElapsedTimef to change the variables that define the positions of what you want to draw.
+Add sin and/or cos of ofTimeGetElapsedTimef to your sketch.
+Change amplitude and frequency.

 - Iteration n.4
-You can use also use `ofRandom` and `ofSetFill` for your circles.
+You can use also use `ofRandom`, `ofMap` and `ofSetFill` for your circles.

 - Iteration n.5
 Add a mouse interaction and/or a keystroke interaction.